Velaupy/bad-apple-roblox/README.md

 4. wait for studio to finish fetching all the video frames (takes ~2 minutes); after that it should start playing automatically

 **any "Number of requests exceeded limit" errors are safe to ignore, the script will wait until roblox studio allows it to continue requesting data**

+FYI: this only works locally, you cannot publish this to roblox